rustyrussell/lightning-rfc-old/communications/low/01-encryption.md

-Once a node has received the initial handshake, it can derive the shared secret using the received `sessionpubkey` point and its own `sessionsecretkey` scalar using EC Diffie-Hellman.
+Once a node has received the initial handshake, it can derive the shared secret using the received `sessionpubkey` point and its own `sessionsecretkey` scalar using EC Diffie-Hellman, and calculating the SHA256 of the shared point, encoded in compressed form.

 Now both nodes have obtained the shared secret, all messages are encrypted using keys derived from the shared secret.
 Keys are derived